torvalds/linux/Documentation/sound/cards/joystick.rst

 General
 -------

-First of all, you need to enable GAMEPORT support on Linux kernel for using a joystick with the ALSA driver.
+First of all, you need to enable GAMEPORT support on GNU/Linux kernel for using a joystick with the ALSA driver.
 For the details of gameport support, refer to Documentation/input/joydev/joystick.rst.